 Although primarily focused on short period tropical cyclone prediction himself, Julian also helps co-ordinate tropical cyclone research and forecasting activities across other timescales being undertaken at the Met Office.
-This includes 15-day Ensemble predictions from MOGREPS, Seasonal predictions of Atlantic tropical cyclone activity from the GloSea4 model and climate-scale predictions of tropical cyclone activity.
+This includes ensemble predictions from MOGREPS, seasonal predictions of Atlantic tropical cyclone activity from the Met Office seasonal prediction system (GloSea) and climate model predictions of tropical cyclone activity.
 His work also involves collaboration with scientists working in the field of tropical meteorology around the world and he is the Met Office's prime contact with all the regional tropical cyclone forecasting centres.

 In the early 1990s Julian started examining the Met Office global model's capabilities in tropical cyclone forecasting.
 This culminated in him developing a new tropical cyclone initialisation scheme which improved the Met Office global model's forecast tracks by 30%.
 Since then he has worked as the Met Office's tropical cyclone specialist dealing with a diverse range of matters from model development to forecast verification and advisory production to media briefings.